The executive branches makes sure the laws passed by Congress are executed and enforces the laws.

 Created in 1939 by Franklin Roosevelt, the Executive Office of the President contains important advisors to the President.
 Senate confirmation is required some staff, but not all.
 Among others, the EOP houses the White House Communications Office and the Press Secretary, the National Security Council, and the Office of Management and Budget.

-For more, see this page.
+For more, see the Executive Office of the President’s official page.

 Other Major Federal Agencies